coremyslo/svg-to-icon/README.md

     const icon = new Icon(pathToFile, { nameCase: "camel" });
     console.log(icon.name) // logs "iconHome"
     ```
-  * `sourceDirPath: string` - optional, root folder for icon.
+  * `sourceDirPath: string` - optional, absolute path to root folder for icon.
 If not set, only the filename of the icon will be considered as the name of the icon.
     ```typescript
     import { Icon } from "svg2glyph";